VinceAle7082/XanvicOS/CONTRIBUTING.md

 ## Hurt and/or harass someone

 If you don't understand why, we DON'T need more people like you.
-As the second line says, we need to respect each other, so let's do it, no?
+As I already wrote in "What we want", we need to respect each other, so let's do it, no?

 ## Do something stupid